rrotyrba/TWICE-DA/twice_da/README.md

 ### 4. Testing

-o evaluate the trained model, open *testing/testing.ipynb*.
-Specify your path to the model checkpoint in the *ckpt_path* variable and run the cells..
+To evaluate the trained model, open *testing/testing.ipynb*.
+Specify your path to the model checkpoint in the *ckpt_path* variable and run the cells.